alexDigpalRace/OOP_java/README.md

 * DBProject (35%)
 * STAG_assignment (45%)

-(Can look in the other directories but its just workbook styled solutions done whilst learning OOP concepts)
+(Can look in the other directories but they're just workbook styled solutions done whilst learning OOP concepts)